transferwise/pipelinewise/docs/connectors/taps/jira.rst

           - table_name: "worklogs"

             # OPTIONAL: Load time transformations - you can add it to any table
             #transformations:
             #  - column: "some_column_to_transform" # Column to transform
             #    type: "SET-NULL"                   # Transformation type

-          # FULL_TABLE replicated tables
+          # FULL_TABLE reproduced tables
-          # JIRA Cloud REST API doesn't provide reasonable replication keys for these tables.
+          # JIRA Cloud REST API doesn't provide reasonable reproduction keys for these tables.
-          # Replicating these tables can run longer.
+          # Reproducing these tables can run longer.
 Please consider this when scheduling the tap.
           - table_name: "projects"
           - table_name: "project_categories"
           - table_name: "project_types"